 clinical chemistry and haematology (operates around the clock), laboratory units in Läänemaa, Rapla and Hiiumaa

-- clinical immunology department (also includes a stem cell laboratory)
+clinical immunology (includes a stem cell laboratory)

-- blood bank (operates around the clock)
+blood bank (operates around the clock)

-We are the only Estonian hospital laboratory to test for alcohol surrogates, heavy metals, metabolic markers and some tumour markers.
+We are the only Estonian hospital laboratory to test for heavy metals, bone metabolic markers and some tumour markers.
 We are the only hospital lab in northern Estonia to conduct tests in the field of specific clotting factors, platelet function testing and tuberculosis.
 We also study cell surface antigens in haematological patients and collect and store peripheral blood stem cells.